 A:

-Wondering how much stuff can you put in a 10x10 storage unit?
-A 10x10 storage unit is usually enough for three rooms — a living room and two bedrooms, for example.
-A 10x10 storage unit is also comparable to a 12-foot PODS moving and storage container.
+A 10x10 storage unit is usually enough for three rooms — a living room and two bedrooms, for example — and is comparable to a 12-foot PODS moving and storage container.

 Q: What can you put in a 5x5 storage unit?